-- (b) State employees to be affected by a reduction in force shall be notified of the reduction in force as soon as practicable, and in any event, no less than 30 days prior to the effective date of the reduction in force. - (c) The State Human Resources Commission shall adopt rules to provide that State employees separated from State employment as the result of reductions in force who accept a position in State government shall be paid a salary no higher than the maximum of the salary grade of the position accepted. - (d) Subsection (a) of this section does not apply to vacancies which must be filled immediately to prevent work stoppage or the protection of the public health, safety, or security. - (e) If a State employee subject to this section: - (1) Applies for another position of State employment that would constitute a promotion; and - (2) Has substantially equal qualifications as an applicant who is not a State employee;
+- (b) No loss of funds shall be required as a precondition for a reduction in force.
+State employees to be affected by a reduction in force shall be notified of the reduction in force as soon as practicable, and in any event, no less than 30 days prior to the effective date of the reduction in force. - (c) The State Human Resources Commission shall adopt rules governing the priority and salary rights of State employees separated from State employment as the result of reductions in force who accept a position in State government to provide that the employee shall be paid a salary no higher than the maximum of the salary grade of the position accepted. - (d) Subsection (a) of this section does not apply to vacancies which must be filled immediately to prevent work stoppage or the protection of the public health, safety, or security. - (e) If a State employee subject to this section: - (1) Applies for another position of State employment that would constitute a promotion; and - (2) Has substantially equal qualifications as an applicant who is not a State employee;